proffapt/proffapt.github.io/blogs/setup-openvpn-server-on-azure.md

   > **Note**

-  Afore-mentioned method has a long command to type in, the recommended method will not be an alias but utilising somehing which SSH itself provides us.<br>
+  The afore-mentioned method has a long command to type in, the recommended method will not be an alias but utilize something which SSH itself provides us.<br>
 We can add the config details to the ssh config file (`~/.ssh/config`).
 The format is given below, replace the content inside `<_>` with your values and save it into the config file.<br>
 **Then you can ssh directly by using `ssh MyAzure`**.